Donations

 What you say is correct Swedix & Aimak for software firewalls, for hardware firewalls you have to implicitly specify which ports as it won't tell you which ones (unless you check the logs)

-25th August, 2002, 01:55 PM
+Unread 25th August, 2002, 01:55 PM

 Dominating